1983 (TV series)

-1983 is a Polish thriller drama streaming television series produced for and released by Netflix on 30 November 2018.
+1983 is a Polish thriller drama television series produced for and released by Netflix on 30 November 2018.
 The series, created and written by Joshua Long and based on an original idea by Long and Maciej Musiał, is set in an alternate timeline in which the fall of the communist Polish People's Republic never happened, and the Iron Curtain is still in place.
 It is Netflix's first Polish original series.

 Premise

-The series is set in 2003; a coordinated terrorist attack on multiple sites took place in Poland in 1983 which altered the course of history.
-The Iron Curtain is still in place and the Cold War did not end.
+The series is set in 2003; 20 years after a coordinated terrorist attack took place on multiple sites in Poland in 1983 which altered the course of history.
+The Iron Curtain (and probably the Berlin Wall) is still in place and the Cold War did not end.
 Law student Kajetan (Maciej Musiał) and Citizens' Militia investigator Anatol (Robert Więckiewicz) uncover a conspiracy that could potentially start a revolution.

 Setting

 The story is set in a gloomy and cold Warsaw, where dilapidated, grimy Soviet-style apartment blocks stand side by side with futuristic and imposing government and police buildings.
 The secret police of the Security Bureau now use computer surveillance mechanisms, tracking cell phones and digitizing citizens' data (classified according to their "level of danger").
 People need to scan their digital ID cards before entering government buildings, leaving a record of their activities.